-All meals will be plated or individually packaged, in place of buffet lines, we are unsure at this time what protocol we will be following for Summer 2022.
-Lunch service will be staggered to maintain physical distancing among smaller groups.
+All meals have been plated or individually packaged, in place of buffet lines, we are unsure at this time what protocol we will be following for Summer 2022.
+Lunch service will still be staggered to allow for smaller numbers in the dining hall .
 While communal water fountains will be turned off, camp staff will assist in providing water bottle refills at a touchless water station to ensure campers stay hydrated throughout the day.

 Personal protective equipment

 All camp staff have been instructed to stay at home if they are feeling unwell, including if they are experiencing any of the following symptoms: headache, congestion, runny nose, fever, chills and/or body aches.

 We respectfully ask campers not to attend camp if they are experiencing any of the same symptoms, if someone in their household is ill, or if they believe they have been exposed to someone who is ill.
-As we put the wellness of our community first and foremost, there is a consideration for prorated refunds for camp days missed due to illness.
+As we put the wellness of our community first and foremost, there is a consideration for prorated refunds for camp days missed due to any COVID related illness.

-A new drive-through drop-off and check-in process has been created to ensure a contactless experience with minimal lineups and waiting.
+The drive-through drop-off and check-in process was created to ensure a contactless experience with minimal lineups and waiting.
 We will be continuing this system.
 The drop-off and pick-up point for all campers will be at the outdoor hockey rink.
-Please watch for the email you will receive before your week at camp, which will provide you with details regarding drop-off and pick-up.
+Please watch for the email you will receive before your week at camp, which will provide you with details regarding drop-off and pick-up